Sai-Moen/TMInterfaceClientPython/custom_scripts/README.md

 1. Run the python script while TMInterface is open, it should disable bruteforce automatically (with the command 'set controller none').
 2. In the TMInterface console, write down a timerange, followed by 'wallhug' and the direction; (13370-69420 wallhug left, or: 1:23.45-1:34.56 wallhug right, for example).
-3. Press validate on the replay in which you would like to improve your speedslide.
+3. Press validate on the replay in which you would like to improve your wallhug.
 The python script will take a while to go through all the ticks, you might find yourself doing only a few ticks per second if the script is really searching.
 4. Afterwards, all of the recommended steering inputs will have been printed to the python terminal and also saved to a file named wallhugger.txt in the same directory as the python script.
 The inputs in the file do not have duplicates, unlike the terminal, which also has a speedometer that blocks you from easily copying over the inputs.
 5. (Optional) Deregister the python script and go over the inputs with a built-in or script bruteforcer to be sure that all of the map-specific quirks are ironed out.
 This will also sort your button presses again, if it finds an improvement at least.